dream-aim-deliver/kernel-planckster/README.md

 In test mode, postgres, fastapi and adminer are all running in docker container and will be automatically removed once the tests are finished.

 **DANGLING CONTAINER WARNING**: If you are debugging tests in VSCode and notice that your test is failing, which triggers a breakpoint, then DO NOT STOP the debugger.
 Just press `F5` and let the tests finish.
 The containers will be removed automatically once the tests are finished.
 Otherwise, you will end up with dangling test containers that will have to be removed manually.
-To remove these containers manually
+To remove these containers manually:

 ```bash
 cd tests